-Using the interview data and insights from the ADEI library cohort who conducted the interviews, three interdependent areas of focus emerged: (1) empowering BIPOC librarians, (2) inclusive leadership, and (3) inclusive library cultures.
+Using the interview data and insights from the library cohort who conducted the interviews, three interdependent areas of focus emerged: (1) empowering librarians from underrepresented communities, (2) inclusive leadership, and (3) inclusive library cultures.
 Vision statements and best practices to support these statements were then developed for each area of focus.
 Both human and AI-assisted theming were employed in developing these initial visions.

 The consultant team then facilitated three "Together We Thrive" Dream Summits-one in-person and two virtual-inviting librarians, leaders, and staff to engage with the draft vision statements and discuss individual and collective next steps to advance each vision.
 Over 100+ librarians from across Ohio participated.
-The Dream Summits and workbooks supported participants to clarify their roles and agency in advancing ADEI through everyday actions.
+The Dream Summits supported participants to clarify their roles and agency in advancing impactful organizational practices through everyday actions.